Ladrillo/ketchup/readme.md

 ## Before Using Ketchup

 1. Be at the root folder of the project.
-2. Check out the branch you want to use as the starting point of the demo (usually "main").
+2. Check out the branch you want to use as the _starting point_ of the demo (usually "main").
 3. Have a clean working tree.
 Any outstanding changes will be stashed.
+4. Decide on a branch name _to push commits to_, different from the starting point branch.

 ## The Teacher